godaddy/gasket/packages/gasket-plugin-nextjs/docs/redux.md

 ## next-redux-wrapper v6

-If you are coming from version of [next-redux-wrapper] prior to v6, you will need to make the follow changes to your existing store.
+If you are coming from a version of [next-redux-wrapper] prior to v6, you will need to make the following changes to your existing store.

 ```diff
 const { configureMakeStore } = require('@gasket/redux');